William Spratling: Writing and illustration

+Spratling worked as an illustrator and writer before he established his silver workshop.
+In 1926 he collaborated with William Faulkner on Sherwood Anderson and Other Famous Creoles, for which he supplied caricatures of figures in the French Quarter literary and artistic community.
+He illustrated Natalie Scott's Old Plantation Houses in Louisiana (1927) and published articles on architecture and on life in Louisiana and Mexico during the late 1920s, among them "Cane River Portraits" in Scribner's Magazine in 1928.

+After settling in Taxco he wrote and illustrated Little Mexico (1932), an account of small-town and rural life in Mexico.
+He later published on Mexican and pre-Columbian art, including More Human Than Divine (1960), and his autobiography, File on Spratling, appeared in 1967.

 Personal life

-While teaching at Tulane, Spratling shared a house with writer William Faulkner.

-When lecturing at the National University of Mexico's Summer School in 1926-1928, Spratling quickly integrated himself into the Mexican art scene and became a friend and a strong proponent of the work of muralist Diego Rivera, for whom he organized an exhibition at the Metropolitan Museum of Art in New York.
-Using money received from commissions he organized for Rivera, Spratling bought a home in Taxco, Mexico in 1928, where he began work on a book, Little Mexico, about this small mountain town.

 Spratling was gay, but most accounts of his life mention this only indirectly if at all.

 Spratling amassed a large collection of pre-Columbian figurines from Remojadas, Veracruz, which he donated, in large part, to the museum of the National Autonomous University of Mexico in 1959.
 Photographed by Manuel Álvarez Bravo, several of these works were published in More Human Than Divine.
 Spratling also donated hundreds of pre-Columbian objects to a museum in Taxco that today bears his name.

-Standing Figure with Elaborate Costume Holding Rattles, 300 BC-AD 300 (Late Pre-Classic), previously in Spratling's collection, now at Walters Art Museum.
+Standing Figure with Elaborate Costume Holding Rattles, 300 BC – AD 300 (Late Pre-Classic), previously in Spratling's collection, now at Walters Art Museum.

 Tripod Vase, between 250 and 600 (Early Classic), previously in Spratling's collection, now at Walters Art Museum.

 Death

 Spratling was killed in an automobile accident outside of Taxco on August 7, 1967, at the age of 66.
-Sabina Leof (aka Tibby Leof), wife of the noted Pre-Columbian art collector and preeminent dentist Dr Milton Arno Leof and sister-in-law of Charlotte Serber, commented on her friendship with Spratling: "He had no political views, was not dedicated to anything special.
-He believed in humanity.
-He was an ardent American, but had a great love for the Mexican people."